Our thoughts on Erie

 Is Erie good at paying claims?

 J.D.
 Power is a third-party rating system that rewards points based on several factors, including the ability to pay out claims.
 Erie received a J.D.
-Power score of 856 out of 1,000.
-Erie came in first place in this category.
+Power score of 888 out of 1,000, for second place in that study.
+Erie came in first place in our survey, with 100% of customers saying they were satisfied with the claims process.

 Sources: